tlenex/node-busmq/README.md

 #### Attach and detach

 Pushing messages and consuming them requires attaching to the queue.
-The queue will remain in existence for as long as it has at least one attachment.
+The queue will remain in existence for as long as it has at least one client attached to it.

 To stop using a queue, detach from it.
-Once a queue has no more attachments, it will automatically expire after a predefined ttl (losing any messages in the queue).
+Once a queue has no more clients attached, it will automatically expire after a predefined ttl (also losing any messages in it).

 #### Using a queue